brisbanemakerspace/bms-wiki/bylaws/storage.md

 1. If a tool can't be safely used, it must have a Yellow Ticket attached to it.
 This will explain what's wrong with the tool and when it's expected to be fixed.

-2. Yellow Ticket tools are **not to be used** (unless it says otherwise on the ticket) until the ticket has been removed.
+2. Yellow Ticket tools are **not to be used** (unless it says otherwise on the ticket) until the ticket has been removed, or you are authorised by the relevant Working Group or Head Maker.

 3. If you break a tool, or come across a tool, you are required to fill in and attach a Yellow Ticket.